Each classroom schedule looks a little different, responding to the age and development of the students. Each day

 Little bodies need plenty of opportunities to increase and improve their gross motor skills.
 This is an important part of our day in the morning and afternoon.

 Mrs. Susan McNelis teaches music to our children each week.
 She received her Bachelors of Fine Arts in Drama from Illinois Wesleyan University.
 She has 25 years of experience teaching music to young children.

 Each music class is filled with energy and fun as the children learn new songs, test out all kinds of instruments, and move their bodies to the rhythm and beat of the music fostering creativity, self-expression, as well as cognitive and physical development.

-In conjunction with Just for Kids, Coaches John and Jennie Jenkins lead the children through different activities to improve balance and gross motor skills and to introduce older children to such sports as soccer, baseball, and lacrosse.
+In conjunction with Just for Kids, Coaches John leads the children through different activities to improve balance and gross motor skills and to introduce older children to such sports as soccer, baseball, and lacrosse.